h4m24/starteks/README.md

-# Start EKS
+# **Start**EKS

-Minimum set of terraform configurations to create an EKS cluster that is usable for common scenarios.
+Minimum set of terraform configurations to create an EKS cluster that is secure and reliable for common scenarios.

 > This repository will give you a sane start of configurations to deploy K8s in AWS.

 ### How do i use this?
  The general steps are:
- - Create needed AWS resources in a specific AWS region

-#### First: AWS resources
+#### **First: AWS resources**

-this directory contains the cloud infrastructure needed for usage of AWS EKS, this is provisioned using terraform.
+ - Create needed AWS resources in a specific AWS region, this directory contains the cloud infrastructure needed for usage of AWS EKS, this is provisioned using terraform.
 - provision terraform dependencies
 - provision EKS resources

 **notes:**
-- EKS uses [Amazon VPC Container Network Interface](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) its important to provide enough ip ranges to allow for cluster resource to allocate ip addresses to appropriate availability zones mapping for availability. we will be using subnets with /19 CIDR, with 3 subnets only to map to 3 availability zones.
+- EKS uses [Amazon VPC Container Network Interface](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) its important to provide enough ip ranges to allow for cluster resource to allocate ip addresses to appropriate availability zones mapping for availability. we will be using subnets with /19 CIDR, with 3 subnets only to map to 3 availability zones, per public and private config( top 3 entries will be private subnets and bottom 3 will be public).
   ![Subnet_Setup](static/subnets_setup.png)
 - as a security measure of EKS, all EKS resources must be in a private subnets with private networking(in this repo the provided setup  exposes k8s API publicly)
+- EKS security groups are very permissive for inter-cluster networking and might need to be reviewed
+- Sate backend for terraform is configured to be s3, in this repo the versioning is disabled which I recommend that it needs to be enabled for this repo when put in a real use case.

-#### Second: Cluster Configurations
+#### **Second: k8s Cluster Configurations**
-- configure and setup AWS/IAM RBAC setup
+- **Configure and setup AWS/IAM RBAC setup**
+  - IRSA: IAM roles Service Accounts
+  - Users access to K8s API
-- setup affinity and anti affinity roles
+- **Setup Scheduling affinity and anti affinity roles**
+  - Availability rules for AZs
+- **AWS secret manager**
-- AWS secret manager
+  - Integrate Secrets manager with EKS
+- **Security Monitoring**
-- Security Monitoring
+  - K8s logs
-- Availaiblity monitoring
+  - Services logging
-- OPA?
+- **Availaiblity monitoring**
+  - Metrics, timeseries, and logging

 ### Tools and dependencies
 - Terraform v0.13.3